Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 </wpt>
 ```

-The `<metadata>` includes a single icon style providing not only the folder, but also the icon sizes and anchor points / hotspots:
+The `<metadata>` includes a single icon style providing not only the folder, but also the size of the icons an anchor point / hotspot:

 ```xml
 <metadata>